luraess/JuliaGPUPerf/README.md

 # Julia GPU Perf

-Performance benchs for Julia GPU
+Performance benchs for Julia GPU on the CUDA and AMDGPU stack.

 ## Benchmarks
 Effetive memory throughput `T_tot` measured in GB/s for: